coderatchet/prestans3/docs/peps/PEP-3_router_and_handler_interface.rst

 .. py:currentmodule:: prestans3.wsgi

-The interface consists of a main entry point wsgi application router:|RequestRouter|  and a base class for implementing custom endpoint handlers: |BaseRequestHandler|\ .
+The tools consists mainly of a WSGI application router for defining supported API URL paths: |RequestRouter| and a base class for implementing custom endpoint handlers: |BaseRequestHandler|\ .

 Router
 ^^^^^^